You need to sign in or sign up before continuing.

 I often mentor as well as learn from young couch surfers.
 We share travel stories and tips on how to travel on a low budget.

-My Facebook page was hacked; I lost all my data and travel photos since 2006 and I lost my Yahoo data from 1995.
+My Facebook page was hacked; I lost all my data and travel photos since 2006.
+I lost all my Yahoo data from 1995.
 If anyone can recover my data, you are guaranteed a couch for a month.

 What I Can Share with Hosts

-I have hosted many couch surfers over the years and they have enriched my old age.
+I have hosted many couch surfers over the years and they have enriched my senior years.
 It gives me great pleasure to share my humble abode.
 I still have my collection of Lonely Planet and other travel books.

 Couchsurfing has grown and changed since it became corporate.
-There is less incentive to be a host when most people let their membership lapse if they're not traveling and when they are travelling they cannot host.
+There is less incentive to be a host, many let their membership lapse if they're not traveling and I no longer available to host.

 Countries I’ve Visited